jdevfullstack/lightweight-web-server/README.md

 ## Contributing

 1. Fork it!
-2. Then, made changes and create a pull request.
+2. Then, make changes and create a pull request.
 I'm much more willing to collaborate with you!

 ## License